flynn/flynn/README.md

 * ACLs (assign keyname access to URL patterns)
 * Action routes (multiple receivers based on URL pushed to)

+## The Future

+This project is mostly just an SSH frontend -- the git specific code is pretty minimal.
+It would not be hard to re-implement [sshcommand](https://github.com/progrium/sshcommand) with this codebase.
+So it seems likely at some point this code could be generalized into a simple SSH frontend (`simplessh`) that would backend to shell scripts or other network services.
+Anything specific to git would be encapsulated into a module.
+Modules could also allow builtin backend service discovery, and more.
+Then `simplessh` would become a sort of Nginx for SSH.

 ## License

  BSD